 3. Book a guided tour (recommended)

-You can book tours for individual attractions, including the cathedral interior, on the official website—tours run only on Fridays and Saturdays, and tickets are non-refundable.
-For a more comprehensive, flexible experience, we recommend booking this all-inclusive guided tour that covers the complete complex.
+You can book guided tours for each individual attraction of the cathedral complex, including the interior of the cathedral, through the official website.
+But these tours are only available on Fridays and Saturdays, and tour tickets are non-refundable.
+Instead, we recommend booking through this link a comprehensive guided tour that covers all the attractions in the complex.

 What to See at the Duomo